ASE A7 Heating Air Conditioning Practice Test

 Answer A is wrong.
 A low refrigerant charge results in reduced air conditioning performance at all times.

 Answer C is wrong.
-A leaking evaporator core results in a low refrigerant charge.
+A leaking evaporator core produces a low refrigerant charge.
 A low refrigerant charge results in reduced air conditioning performance at all times.

 Answer D is wrong.
-A faulty compressor results in low discharge pressure; this would affect the system at all times.
+A faulty compressor results in low discharge pressure.